ekimchi/mr-clover/README.md

 ## Description

-MR-CLOVER (Tool for Assessing MR-based Clinical resOlution brain VolumEtRics) is a Python tool designed to extract the brain from clinical MRI scans and return segmented grey and white matter masks.
-It facilitates various MRI image processing tasks including bias field correction, brain extraction, intensity normalization, and intracranial volume segmentation using advanced computational methods.
+MR-CLOVER (Tool for Assessing MR-based Clinical resOlution brain VolumEtRics) is a Python-based pipeline that combines publicly available tools from ANTs and Freesurfer to extract the brain from clinical MRI scans and return segmented grey and white matter masks.
+It facilitates various MRI image processing tasks, including bias field correction, brain extraction, intensity normalization, and intracranial volume segmentation using advanced computational methods.

 ## Features